 (8) Committing Any of the Five Heinous Crimes

 There is an historical example of this happening.
-There are the thirteen – the Sanskrit and Pali word is “dhutanga,” which means branches of observed or followed practice.
-And it’s on the basis of following these thirteen that we have, for instance, the forest tradition in Thailand.
-And some of these are practiced by those who are in three-year retreats in the Tibetan tradition.
-These were first proposed by Devadatta, the cousin of Buddha, who was so negative toward Buddha.
-So forming a tradition that follows these thirteen is not causing a schism in the Dharma.
-It’s when you do that and say the Buddha’s Sangha is no good and do it with anger and malice toward the Buddha’s Sangha, that’s a schism.
+There are the thirteen practices – the Sanskrit and Pali word is “dhutanga,” which means branches of observed or followed practice – it’s on the basis of following these thirteen that we have, for instance, the forest tradition in Thailand.
+Some of these are practiced by those who are in three-year retreats in the Tibetan tradition.
+These practices were first proposed by Devadatta, the cousin of Buddha, who was so negative toward Buddha.
+Forming a tradition that follows these thirteen is not causing a schism in the Dharma.
+It’s when we do that and say the Buddha’s Sangha is no good and do it with anger and malice toward the Buddha’s Sangha, that’s a schism.

 (9) Holding a Distorted, Antagonistic Outlook

-The fifth is having a headstrong attitude and trying to refute others’ beliefs: We want to get the better of others without feeling the least bit of shame about being antagonistic and trying to refute their beliefs.
+The fifth is having a headstrong attitude and trying to refute others’ beliefs: We want to get the better of them without feeling the least bit of shame about being antagonistic.
 “I want to beat you in this discussion.”
 We’re having a discussion.
-You say that it is of benefit to help others, and I say that – I have this distorted attitude – and I say, “I don’t care what you say, but I’m going to argue with you and I want to beat you in the debate, in fact I take great delight in destroying your beliefs.
-And I’m not in the least bit ashamed of the fact that I’m trying to destroy your belief in something positive, and I don’t think there’s anything wrong with that, in fact I think it’s great fun.”
-That’s distorted antagonistic thinking.
-So when you usually hear this translated as “wrong view,” please understand that it’s much more complex than just having an incorrect understanding of something.
-This is from all points of view very, very heavy negative action.
+You say that it is of benefit to help others, and I have this distorted attitude and say, “I don’t care what you say, but I’m going to argue with you, and I want to beat you in the debate; in fact, I take great delight in destroying your beliefs.
+I’m not in the least bit ashamed of the fact that I’m trying to destroy your belief in something positive, and I don’t think there’s anything wrong with that, in fact, I think it’s great fun.”
+That’s distorted, antagonistic thinking.
+When we usually hear this translated as “wrong view,” please understand that it’s much more complex than just having an incorrect understanding of something.
+This is from all points of view a heavy negative action.

-(10) Destroying Places Such As Towns
+(10) Destroying Places Such as Towns